 99 Homes (2015)

-99 Homes was a movie I was confident I was going to love.
+99 Homes was a movie I was confident I would love.
 I was wrong.
 It was good, but not great.
 It had unavoidable flaws.
-Even with the most accomplished director, I don’t think it could have avoided some of its pitfalls and still fit in a two-hour time frame.
+Even with the most accomplished director, it couldn’t have avoided some of its pitfalls and still fit in a two-hour time frame.
 Just like an unusually high number of films that I’ve seen this year, I knew very little about this movie going in.
 My knowledge of the film was reduced to knowing that it starred Andrew Garfield (The Amazing Spider-Man, The Social Network) and Michael Shannon (Take Shelter, The Harvest), that it was a heavy R-rated drama based on home foreclosures, and that it was scoring a 90% on Rotten Tomatoes at its time of release.
-I hadn’t seen a single preview of the movie, but what I did know about it was enough for me to see this movie.
+I hadn’t seen a single preview of the movie, but what I did know about it was enough for me to see it.
 There was a 100% chance I would see this movie in the theater.
-While I think this is a pretty good movie, it does not need a theater viewing.
+While this is a pretty good movie, it doesn’t require a theater viewing.
 It’s not going to win any awards.
 If you get a chance to see it on Netflix or cable, give it a shot.
-You may not love it, but I think it’ll grab your attention.
+You may not love it, but it’ll grab your attention.
 While it is predictable and gets in its own way, it is a tense and engrossing film.
 Furthermore, it continues to showcase Shannon’s dominating screen presence.
 Love him or hate him, he creates memorable characters.

 Sicario (2015)